 - analyse their own achievements, and the work of others, in a constructive way

 The course is delivered in two ways – technique sessions include practical demonstrations of all the key aspects of conducting and the workshop sessions that follow give participants an enviable amount of podium time to put into practice what they have learnt.
 This is achieved within a relaxed and supportive learning environment.

 Repertoire at Foundation level always starts with rounds before moving onto simple part songs.
 It is really important that the repertoire is simple enough not to get in the way of learning the technical aspects our students need to.
 Very often, repertoire is selected from Sing for Pleasure publications which were written with our conducting students in mind.

 For more experienced participants, we can explore the option of also holding the Intermediate Level 1 Course.
 Course details can be found here.

-For more information and application details, contact Virgil Vihaan Sequeira, Alumnus of Sing For Pleasure Intermediate 2 Conducting Course 2018 and Music Program Director at the Gandhi Ashram School, Kalimpong on [email protected]
+Contact Virgil Vihaan Sequeira, Alumnus of Sing For Pleasure Intermediate 2 Conducting Course 2018 and Music Program Director at the Gandhi Ashram School, Kalimpong on [email protected]m